 Commemoration of the Abolition of Slavery in Martinique

-On May 22, 1848, following a slave revolt in Saint-Pierre that drew in the entire Caribbean coast, slavery was immediately abolished on the island.
-Initially, the decree of April 27 called for slaves to be freed two months later.
+On May 22, 1848, following a revolt of enslaved people in Saint-Pierre that drew with them those from the communes along the Caribbean coast, slavery was immediately abolished on the island.
+Initially, the decree of April 27 had provided for the liberation of enslaved people two months after its promulgation.

-May 22 was chosen as the date for the commemoration of slavery in Martinique, and was declared a public holiday.
+It is the date of May 22 that was chosen as the day of commemoration of slavery in Martinique and was declared a public holiday.

 Learn more about slavery in Martinique